mvysny/photocloud-frame-slideshow/docs/index.md

 Just sit back and watch your photos with your family; convert your old Android tablet to a digital photo frame; browse your cloud photos, hassle-free.
 The only digital frame application which supports your own OwnCloud/NextCloud servers, with self-signed https certificates.

-Supports common cloud services.
-If you don't want to publish your sensitive photos on cloud, you can set up your own OwnCloud/NextCloud/SFTP server.
+Supports most common cloud services.
+However, if you don't want to share your sensitive photos on cloud, you can set up your own OwnCloud/NextCloud/SSH/SFTP server and stream the images from there.

 Supported photo streams:
 - Files stored on any OwnCloud/NextCloud server, even with self-signed https certificate